Transfort Optimization Plan

 Share Transfort Optimization Plan on Facebook Share Transfort Optimization Plan on Twitter Share Transfort Optimization Plan on Linkedin Email Transfort Optimization Plan link

-The City of Fort Collins has launched the Transfort Optimization Plan, aimed at working with the community to determine the most optimal way to deliver transit service to the community via our public transit system, Transfort, within Transfort's budget.
+The City of Fort Collins launched the Transfort Optimization Plan to work with the community.
+The goal is to find the most effective way to provide transit service within Transfort’s budget.

 Background